software-tools-books/js4ds/lessons/interactive.md

 - `ReactDOM.render` call at the end does what it always has
 - Class has three parts
-  1. Constructor passes the properties up to `React.Component`'s constructor and then creates a member variable called `state` that holds this component's state.
+  1. Constructor passes the properties up to `React.Component`'s constructor and then creates a property called `state` that holds this component's state.
   2. The `increment` method uses `setState` (inherited from `React.Component`) to change the value of the counter.